gatsbyjs/gatsby/docs/docs/gatsby-link.md

 Using `replace` also won't scroll the page after navigation.
 ## Passing props to Link targets

 Sometimes you'll want to pass "props/state" from the source page to the page being linked to.
-You can do this by passing a **state** prop to the Link component or call to navigate function.
-The target component will have a prop called *location* white a child called *state* which will have to contents you passed.
+You can do this by passing a **state** prop to the Link component or call the navigate function.
+The target component will have a prop called *location* with a child called *state* which will have the contents you passed.

 ```jsx
 const NewsFeed = () => (